scilus/scil-documentation/source/arriving/setup_computer.rst

 SSH
     1. Connect to the University's VPN.

-    2. You must know your lab computer's IP address or its University code (ex: DINF-0000-00a).
-(Ask casius at https://casius.usherbrooke.ca/sp if you don't know).
+    2. You must know your lab computer's IP address or its University code (ex: DINF-0000-00a), which should be written on the computer.
+(Ask a research assistant if you don't know).

     3. | Connect with ssh.
-On Linux or Mac, ssh can be simply used via the terminal.
+On Linux, Mac or WSL (Windows), ssh can be simply used via the terminal.
 The option -X is to make sure the applications you use appear at home.
        | ``ssh -x your_cip@your_computer_IPaddress``, or
        | ``ssh -X your_cip@DINF-0000-00a.dinf.fsci.usherbrooke.ca``.

+       It can be useful to create an alias for this in your personal computer's bashrc.
+Simply open the bashrc and copy-paste this at the end of it (you can change the name ScilTour for whatever you want):

+       :bash:`alias ScilTour='ssh -X your_cip@DINF-0000-00a.dinf.fsci.usherbrooke.ca -o ServerAliveInterval=10'`

-       On Windows, you can use MobaXterm.
+    On Windows, you can also use MobaXterm.
 Download it, then click on Session, SSH.
 In Remote host, enter your IP address.
 In Advanced SSH settings, make sure the X11-Forwarding button is clicked.

-TeamViewer (anyone still uses TeamViewer? we could replace by vscode remote ssh extension)
-    You can use **screen sharing** software such as TeamViewer.
-You must first install TeamViewer while you are at the University and note the ID and password.
-Then you can install TeamViewer at home.